- 1 Surfjack Hotel & Swim Club, Honolulu, Hawaii

 The 10 Best Hotels in Hawaii

 Hawaii has no shortage of luxury resorts, laid-back retreats, and backyard bungalows where you can bed down in between beach visits.
 JS hotel expert Lindsey Olander gives us the scoop on the 10 best hotels in Hawaii.

 Surfjack Hotel & Swim Club, Honolulu, Hawaii

-This hot new opening minutes from Waikiki Beach has '60s surf-chic down pat.
+This stylish boutique minutes from Waikiki Beach has '60s surf-chic down pat.
 The lobby greets guests with beach scenes by native photographer Mark Kushimi and a living fern installation, while L.A.-based Studio Collection modeled the 112 rooms after beach bungalows found on the north shore: batten walls are hung with surf prints and old postcards while beds feature colorful Tori Richard fabric headboards.
 Everyone is up-talking the pool, which has a “wish you were here"-inscribed mosaic floor.
 The real conversation, however, revolves around Mahina & Sun’s, the on-site restaurant covered in Andrew Mau shaka wallpaper that’s led by chef Ed Kenney.
 Order the Kualoa Ranch oysters and marlin poke with pickled mushroom.